Interviewing & Campus Visits

 Visit the Campus

-Interviews are most common for candidates for medical and business school programs, but they are not always a required part of the admissions process for some fields or schools.
-Even if an interview is not required, though, it can be a great opportunity to sell yourself and establish more rapport with the school, counselors and/or faculty.
+Interviews are most common for candidates for medical and business school programs, but they are not always a required part of the admissions process.
+Even if an interview is not required, though, it can be a great opportunity to tell your professional story and establish a rapport with the school, counselors, and/or faculty.

 The interview process for graduate school is much like any interview process, but to put it in grad school specific terms, note these tips:

-- Revisit all online and print resources available to you on the school and the desired program so you can answer their questions in an informed manor, and formulate any questions for them that you may have.
+Revisit all online and print resources available to you on the school and the desired program so you can answer their questions in an informed manner.
+Develop questions you'd like to ask them.

-- Review notes from communications to date with advisors and professor(s) you may have emailed or chatted with prior to the interview.
+Review notes from advisors and professor(s) you may have emailed or chatted with prior to the interview.

-- Skim over the resume/CV and personal essay you’ve submitted so you have current and full command of the content and points you’ve emphasized to date about your interests and credentials.
+Skim over the resume/CV and personal essay you’ve submitted so you have current and full command of the content.

-- Offer a confident firm handshake and leverage appropriate eye contact to convey your interest.
+Offer a confident, firm handshake and use appropriate eye contact to convey your interest.

-- Questions topics will include your strengths, academic performance, extracurricular activities, goals, leadership traits, experience and may also include trends in your academic field of interest.
+Questions topics will include your strengths, academic performance, extracurricular activities, goals, leadership traits, professional experience, and trends in your academic field of interest.

-- There are “patterns” to questions you may be asked, so check out the Eckerd College Interview Guide Sample Questions on Career Services website for what you may be asked.
+There are “patterns” to questions you may be asked, so check out the Career Services Interview Guide to get an idea of what questions you may be asked.

-- Don’t ask questions that can be answered in the school's materials.
+Don’t ask questions that can be easily Googled or answered by the school's website.